By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 - Simple Truths, Small Books with Big Impact (2013)

-And in its self-descriptive literature, Sourcebooks calls itself, after 32 years, “Still publishing innovative mixed-media titles, now in thrilling new digital formats, as well as bestselling titles in historical fiction, college guides, study aids, baby names, parenting, romance, business, and children’s books.”
+And in its self-descriptive literature, Sourcebooks, after 32 years, characterizes itself as “still publishing innovative mixed-media titles, now in thrilling new digital formats, as well as bestselling titles in historical fiction, college guides, study aids, baby names, parenting, romance, business, and children’s books.”
 Clearly, diversification has been a hallmark of Raccah’s progress, and in comments overnight, she has referred to Penguin Random House as being guided by a similar impetus.

 Deloitte advised Sourcebooks on the finances of the partnership, the numbers of which aren’t being made public.